Projects in Developmental Psychology Supervised by Rachel White

 Self-Control

 The ability to actively control our thoughts, behaviors, and emotions influences nearly every aspect of our lives.
-From toddlers learning to share their toys to adults battling the urge to procrastinate, we all struggle at times with this important skill.
+From toddlers learning to share their toys to adults battling the urge to procrastinate, we all struggle with this important skill.
 My research addresses questions such as: How can we improve self-control across the lifespan?
 Which strategies are most effective at different ages and in different contexts (e.g., regulating emotions, avoiding temptation)?
 How does self-control contribute to important life outcomes like school readiness, parenting behaviors, or physical and mental health?

 Play and Imagination